 The Two Best Practices Areas of the Exemplar Schools

-Curriculum and Instruction
+Curriculum and

-Learning Environment
+Learning Environment |

-collegiate culture through field trips
+collegiate culture through field trips and

-and tours, it also partners with various
+tours, it also partners with various professors

-professors and departments on campus
+and departments on campus to

-to provide behind-the-scenes looks at
+provide behind-the-scenes looks at various

-various career and technical fields
+career and technical fields that

-that might spark interest in future
+might spark interest in future career

-career paths.
+paths.

 2. Western Governors University defines “a learning environment is more than just a classroom—it’s a space in which students feel safe and supported in their pursuit of knowledge, as well as inspired by their surroundings” (2020, para.1).
 Exemplar schools make efforts to create and maintain a positive learning environment, physically, psychologically, and emotionally.

-surrounding social media.
-These programs have received special emphasis in the last year to combat stress and ensure students have a safe, caring environment that promotes rather
+emphasis in the last year to combat stress and ensure students have a safe,

-than inhibits learning.
+caring environment that promotes rather than inhibits learning. |

 3. “What makes an inclusive learning environment different from the previous mainstreaming is the ability to differentiate instruction to meet the needs of every learner, whether it is those who learn at a slower rate or those gifted students who benefit from enrichment activities”(Hance, 2021, para.3).
 Exemplar schools provide students with a inclusive learning environment that motivate them to meet their potential and transition successfully into the next phase of their academic journey.